nishikantanayak-indium/POC-Ganesh-Nish-June29-Old-Default-UI/README.md

 sudo apt-get install tesseract-ocr
 ```

-> Tesseract is only needed if you upload scanned PDFs (image-based, no embedded text layer).
+> Tesseract is only needed for scanned (image-based) PDFs.
 Digital PDFs and DOCX files work without it.

 ### API keys